 BIOGRAPHY

 Cellist Bryan Hayslett continues to distinguish himself as a versatile solo, chamber, and orchestral player.
-Dr. Hayslett is currently Assistant Professor of Cello at the New World School of the Arts and serves as the cellist of contemporary performance group Juxtatonal and section cellist of the Palm Beach Opera.
+Dr. Hayslett is currently Assistant Professor of Cello and Academic Studies at Middle Tennessee State University and serves as section cellist of the Palm Beach Opera.
 He made his Carnegie Hall debut in 2009 as first prize winner of the Alexander & Buono International String Competition and returned the following year as a repeat top prize laureate.

-Dr. Hayslett is a proponent of new music, having founded and participated in Juxtatonal, Semiosis Quartet, and several other new music chamber groups in the New England area.
+Dr. Hayslett is a proponent of new music, having founded and participated in Juxtatonal, Semiosis Quartet, and several other new music chamber groups across the New England area.
 His solo concert tours feature new music as a central focus, and he has commissioned composers including Joan La Barbara, Anthony Green, Drew Baker, David Macbride, and Annika Socolofsky.
 Additionally, he has premiered works with the Equilibrium Concert Series, The Fifth Floor Collective, and New Music Brandeis and has worked with composers such as Louis Andriessen, Joan Tower, Evan Ziporyn, Ted Hearne, and Yehudi Wyner.
 Dr. Hayslett can be heard on an Innova recording, "A Special Light," featuring music of David Macbride.
+His album Cello Unlocked was released in 2024 to critical acclaim across the globe and explores connections between music and language, including several tracks with him singing and playing.

-As Executive Director of Cello Lab, a 501(c)3 nonprofit he founded, Dr. Hayslett helps to provide high-quality performance and learning opportunities to cellists by fostering and supporting an inclusive musical community around the world.
+As Executive Director of Bow and Bridge Society, a 501(c)3 nonprofit he founded, Dr. Hayslett helps to provide high-quality performance and learning opportunities to cellists by fostering and supporting an inclusive musical community around the world.
 The organization is working to encourage the next generation of cellists to think creatively and collaboratively by providing access to high-caliber artists in a cooperative environment.
-Guest artists at Cello Lab events have included Colin Carr, Alban Gerhardt, Astrid Schween, and Wendy Sutter, among many others.

 As a scholar, Dr. Hayslett's Theory of Prominence, published by Cambridge University Press, suggests that listeners perceive rhythm in contemporary music in similar ways to how they perceive the rhythm of language.
 His focus on temporality in and perception of contemporary music was inspired by his study and performance of Lee Hyla's music.
 He has received several research grants and has presented his research at conferences across the United States and in Austria, Norway, and Portugal.